 Julie Berg Owner of Sirona Spring Certified Biofeedback Specialist Jikiden Reiki Practitioner Licensed Spiritual Healer (651) 308-1227 firstname.lastname@example.org

 Julie has been interested in health and wellness since a young age.
 She attended Nursing school and worked in health care for several years including a hospital, long term care center, electronic medical records and Pharmaceuticals.
 After learning about Biofeedback in 2009, she obtained her certification in September of 2010 from the Natural Therapies Certification Board.
 Julie founded Sirona Spring in 2014 to offer a place for healing to the people of the St. Croix Valley.
 After experiencing several traumatic life-changing events, Julie used SCIO biofeedback for recovery.
-After noticing the effects of biofeedback first hand, she developed a special interest in helping those overcoming childhood trauma, anxiety, grief and emotional abuse.
-Julie works with clients who are looking for assistance with recovery from trauma, grief, anxiety, depression, feeling overwhelmed or not feeling joy or purpose in life.
+When she began to notice the effects of biofeedback first hand, she developed a special interest in helping others.
+Julie works with clients who are looking for assistance with recovery from trauma, grief, anxiety, depression, chronic health concerns, focus and concentration and feeling overwhelmed in life.
 During the session, Julie uses a scientific biofeedback device called SCIO which stimulates the self-healing capacity of the body through stress detection and reduction.
 After just one session you may feel a reduction in chronic symptoms, pain management, and improved mental clarity.
 Julie was born and raised in Hudson and currently lives in North Hudson with her daughter, Lucia and Shih Tzu, Mava.
-Julie enjoys traveling, gardening, and spending time with friends and family.
+Julie enjoys traveling, skiing, gardening, and spending time with friends and family.

 Favorite doTERRA oils: Balance & Past Tense Favorite Quote: "Our greatest glory is not in never falling, but rising every time we fall"